-At the heart of it, we need to keep in mind the purpose of the tour or orientation (our ‘why’) and which aspects can be achieved through ways other than face to face.
+At the heart of it, we need to think about the purpose of the tour or orientation (our ‘why’) and whether any of these be achieved through ways other than face to face.

 This two-part series explores strategies for welcoming new families while keeping everyone safe.

 Start with written information